aidotse/PASEOS/README.md

 ## Glossary
 * ### Activity
-  Any operation performed by a [Spacecraft-actor](#spacecraftactor) that shall be implemented in `PASEOS`.
+  Any operation performed by a [SpacecraftActor](#spacecraftactor) that shall be implemented in `PASEOS`.
 Activities might include data transmission, house-keeping operations, onboard data acquisition and processing, and others.

 * ### Actor
   Since `PASEOS` is fully-decentralised, each node of a `PASEOS` constellation shall run an instance of `PASEOS` modelling all the nodes of  that constellation.
 The abstraction of a constellation node inside a `PASEOS` instace is a `PASEOS` `actor`.

 * ### Local actor
   The `actor` in a `PASEOS` instance that models the behavior and the status of the node that runs that `PASEOS` instance is called `local actor`.

-* ### Ground station-actor
+* ### Ground stationActor
   `PASEOS actor` emulating a ground station.

-* ### Spacecraft-actor
+* ### SpacecraftActor
   `PASEOS actor` emulating a spacecraft or a satellite.